 As you play on the server, all actions you undertake in interacting with the server are subject to automatic logging.
 These logs are retained primarily for administrative purposes, which includes but is not limited to: enforcing community rules, evaluating player and staff actions upon valid request (appeals, complaints, etcetera).

 By registering on the forums of Aurorastation, you explicitly agree to provide us with the information required for registration (you are prompted to agree with providing us with this information upon registration) and further agree that we log your IP address as a way of identifying you as the user in question.
-An IP address is not stored without registration.
 All of the following data is stored with your explicit permission, and will be used by us to enforce our community rules.

 The stored information, from the forums, is: